 The mother of a child may file a paternity action in a Georgia court.
 A paternity action involves a taking DNA test to establish the identity of a child’s father.
 Often, this type of action is pursued by the mother to establish a basis for child support.

 In contrast, only a father brings a legitimation action.
 While the two are similar, a legitimation action can be used to establish a child as the father’s heir and can be the basis for a court to grant the father parenting time.
-A Fulton County father’s rights lawyer can further explain these actions.
+A Fulton County lawyer can further explain these actions to fathers looking to protect their legal rights.

 Atlanta Divorce Law Group